pigpigyyy/Yuescript/doc/docs/doc/README.md

 ```

 * **Case 3**
-Use the Yuescript compiler function in Lua.
+Use the YueScript compiler function in Lua.
 ```lua
 local yue = require("yue")
 local codes, err, globals = yue.to_lua([[